 The athleticism and endurance of the Weimaraner prepares the breed well for sports like agility.
 They tend to be physically confident, if not fearless, and thrive on the physical and mental exercise required by agility courses.
 Agility competition is relatively new in Australia and we have seen several Weimaraners already achieve Agility Dog titles and compete for Agility Dog Excellent.

 In Australia both the Weimaraner (short coat) and the Weimaraner Longhair (soft medium length coat with feathering) are available.
-Whilst both types appeared to be different they should conform to the same standard - the only difference being the coat and tail lengths.
+Whilst both types appeared to be different they should conform to the same standard - the only difference being the coat lengths.

 The Weimaraner is a medium to large dog (dogs 59-70 cm and bitches 57-65 cm) that is 25 1/2-27 1/2 inches and 22 1/2-25 1/2 inches Imperial.